 What should I wear to a treatment session?

 It doesn’t matter what you wear for treatment – as long as you have your underwear on!
-I typically work on bare skin in clinical conditions which makes it easier to discern what’s going on under the surface.
+We typically work on bare skin in clinical conditions which makes it easier to discern what’s going on under the surface.
 Of course, you will be draped with warm towels.
-If you are uncomfortable with this, I am happy to work through loose clothing.
+If you are uncomfortable with this, we are happy to work through loose clothing.

 Where will my treatment take place?

 In our private treatment rooms at 2/4 Zeta Crescent, O’Connor WA 6163.